Bun Lai

-Bun Lai (born 1973) is a Hong Kong-born American chef.
+Bun Lai (born 1969) is a Hong Kong-born American chef.
 He is a leader in the sustainable food movement.
 His family restaurant, Miya's in New Haven, Connecticut, is the first sustainable sushi restaurant in the world.
 His mother, who received an award from U.S. Representative Rosa DeLauro for her contribution in sustainable seafood, is the founder of Miya's and his father is a Cambridge and Yale University-educated scientist and surgeon.

-Bun Lai and Miya's has been featured in publications including National Geographic, Time, The New York Times, Prevention, EatingWell, Outside, Scientific American, The Atlantic, Food & Wine, The New Yorker, and Popular Mechanics.
+Bun Lai's work as the chef of Miya's and as a leader in the sustainability movement has been featured in local and national publications (see "Media" below).

 Career

 In 2001, Bun Lai initiated the removal from the menu of seafood that was caught or farmed in a way that was detrimental to the long term well-being of the harvested species or its habitats.
 Bun Lai is credited as the first chef in the world to implement a sustainable seafood paradigm to the cuisine of sushi.
 The sweet potato sushi roll, which Bun Lai created in 1995 at Miya's, is the California Roll of plant-based sushi.
 Today it can be found on sushi menus throughout the country.
 The use of brown rice — instead of white rice — and other whole grains for sushi, is also a Bun Lai innovation, which today is emulated throughout the world of sushi.

 Chef Bun Lai created the first menu dedicated to the idea of using invasive species at Miya's in 2005, during which time half the menus invasive species offerings were conceptual because invasive species were not yet commercially available.
 The menu featured locally caught invasive species such as Asian shore crabs and European green crabs.
 The invasive species menu was created in order to take pressure off of popular over-fished species by utilizing ones, instead, that are abundant but ecologically destructive.